My rating: 4 of 5 stars

 To the rest of his contemporaries, his work was shocking in content and baffling in form; it often couldn’t be published—printers, afraid of prosecution, refused even to set the type—and when published was hardly a bestseller.
 Joyce relied on on boosters like the modernist impresario Ezra Pound and patrons like the English activist Harriet Shaw Weaver.

-Only at the beginning and end does Ellmann obviously assert the biographer’s quasi-novelistic right to give an interpretive shape to the life.
+Only at the beginning and end of his book does Ellmann obviously assert the biographer’s quasi-novelistic right to give an interpretive shape to the life.
 Picking up Ulysses‘s theme of paternity, Ellmann frames Joyce’s context and childhood around the figure of his father, John Joyce.
 He treats John as a kind of non-literary first draft of James, or James as a more self-consciously and reflexively articulate later edition of his father: both were “characters,” in the neighborhood and Dickensian senses, hard-drinking spendthrifts with seductive senses of humor and fine singing voices, as well as a shared penchant for feuds and grudges.